 Many books are now available to read online, but if you need a book from the shelves and find this difficult, we can help in several different ways:

 - Some shelves require the use of a kick stool.
 Library staff are happy fetch items for you so that you can collect them from trolley on the ground floor of the library.
-Please email with you requests.
+Please email with your requests.

-- If you are unable to access a physical library for any reason, you can nominate someone to borrow on your behalf. if you have been assigned a helper from the Disability Resource Centre (DRC), please let us know so that we can arrange their induction and set up an account for them to borrow books for you.
+- If you are unable to access a physical library for any reason, you can nominate someone to borrow on your behalf.

 - We can check whether a printed book can be purchased as an ebook by the University